 Regarding recent state level collaborations designed to increase engagement between state leadership and employment partners across the state, in 2017 technical assistance was brought in from the United States Department of Labor, Office of Disability Employment Policy to assist multiple state divisions, including the Division of Medical Assistance, the Division of Mental Health, Developmental Disabilities and Substance Abuse Services, and the Division of Vocational Rehabilitation Services to support their efforts in realigning their respective employment service definitions, as well as inform policy for best employment services practices for employment service personnel.

-This Initiative is focused on providing technical assistance, coordination, and other support for the efforts of the Unified State Plan Committee.
+This Initiative is focus on providing technical assistance, coordination, and other support for the efforts of the Unified State Plan Committee.
 Using a Collective Impact Model of systems change to increase the percentage of positive employment outcomes for individuals with I/DD and other disabilities as lead Departments under the Unified State Plan coordinate their activities to achieve their respective goals as defined in North Carolina’s Workforce Innovations and Opportunities Act Unified State Plan.
-This initiative supports NCCDD's Goal 1 of the current Five Year Plan: Increase financial security through asset development for individuals with I/DD.

 Contact Travis Williams, Systems Change Manager, firstname.lastname@example.org for more information on becoming involved in one or more of the above elements.

 Click here to download a one pager of this initiative.